 - Create the first skill to evaluate.
 Each skill has 4 default Proficiency levels.
 Add or delete levels by clicking the +Add a level or X. The Level description has a character limit of 500.

 - For teachers that plan to associate the rubric with an assignment using Grade Book, the Total Points in the Rubric automatically become the Max Points for the assignment.

-- After the skill is created, select Done to save it or Cancel to start over.
+- After the skill is created, select Done adding this skill to save it or Cancel to start over.